Atomic structure of nanosystems from first-principles simulations and microscopy experiments (AS-SIMEX 2026)

 - Advanced computational techniques for simulating STM and AFM images

-- Simulations of STM spectra
+- Simulations of vibrational spectroscopies

 - Production of defects under electron beam and electron-beam-mediated engineering of nanostructures